larsacus/LARSAdController/README.md

 ###Planned Ad Network Adapters (Not Yet Implemented)
 1. House Ads - Display your own image with an action for a banner
+2. Developer Ads - Display auto-generated banner ads for all of your apps with a single line of code

 ##Creating a New Ad Network Adapter
 In order to create a new ad adapter for an ad vendor not already created, simply create a new `NSObject` subclass that conforms to the `LARSAdAdapter` protocol.
 There are a few required methods and properties that must be present in order for the adapter to function, as well as some optional ones that give some additional control/functionality of an ad banner.
 More detailed documentation can be found in the header file for `LARSAdAdapter.h`.